 What should you look for in a 50-inch TV?

 What makes shopping for 50-inch TVs tricky is that manufacturers typically don't make their flagship TVs in that size.
-That means you're basically stuck shopping between all the B-list TVs and lower.
+Or, you may also find that some flagship TVs in smaller sizes provide less impressive specs than the same models in larger sizes (such as with the LG C2).